 - A couple of instances of this appear in ER:

 - A young, teenage cancer patient develops a bit of a crush on Dr. Lewis.

 - One case was when Tony fell for his kid patient's mother.

 - Happens all the time in Farscape, e.g. Crichton/Aeryn (either way) or Zhaan to D'Argo.

 - Spoofed in Friends, where two of the girls fall for a coma patient and argue over him.
-When he woke up they both try to impress him by their excessive Florence-Nightingale-efforts.
-Averted in that when the coma patient wakes up, he's ungrateful for what Phoebe and Monica have done and they both pseudo dump him.
+When he woke up, they both try to impress him with their excessive Florence-Nightingale-efforts.
+Averted in that when the coma patient wakes up, he's ungrateful for what Phoebe and Monica have done and they both pseudo-dump him.

 - Arguably Chuck and Eva on Gossip Girl, depending on whether or not you believe he had genuine feelings for her.

 - In Grey's Anatomy, Izzie falls in love with patient Denny.
 She nearly got fired, she stole a heart, he died and then she quit.
 After that they continued their relationship through cancer hallucinations.
 It wasn't really a success.